tsgates/arch-wiki-markdown/wiki/Locale.md

 Xterm doesn't support UTF-8

-xterm only supports UTF-8 if you run it as uxterm or xterm -u8.
+xterm only supports UTF-8, if ran as uxterm or xterm -u8.

 Gnome-terminal or rxvt-unicode doesn't support UTF-8